-One of my most popular images of all times is the below photo of my powder room (click HERE to see the post) and believe it or not it’s partially due to that huge tassel hanging on the door.
-I get asked about it all time.
-I’ve been searching high and low for a similar one to send people to so they can buy one as well but I’ve had no luck whatsoever which is the reason I came up with my own tutorial about how to make a huge tassel.
+One of my most popular images of all time is the below photo of my powder room and believe it or not it’s partially due to that large tassel hanging on the door.
+I get asked about it all the time.
+I’ve been searching high and low for a similar one to send people to so they can buy one as well but I’ve had no luck whatsoever which is the reason I came up with my own tutorial about how to make a large tassel.

 The other day I went to a local dollar store for something that my daughter needed and walked passed some supplies that sparked a light bulb moment.

-See the big tassel I have is very structured actually and the core of it isn’t twine or wool, it’s actually wood with the material draped over it.
+See the large tassel I have is very structured actually and the core of it isn’t twine or wool, it’s actually wood with the material draped over it.

 So I wanted to find something that I could use as a structure as well and it needed to have a bigger hole in the center for it to work the way I had it in mind.

-I bought: thin twine, thick twine, really cheap synthetic twine because because it had the big hole in the middle I wanted.
+I bought: thin twine, thick twine, and really cheap synthetic twine because it had the big hole in the middle I wanted.
 A paint roller and three mop heads.

-You can also find these items below if you can’t find them at the dollar store:
+You can also find the below items on Amazon if you can’t find them at the dollar store.

-twine with big hole in center (this would work HERE)
+- twine with a big hole in the center (this would work HERE)

 Step-by-step photos

 Then I took the thread ball with the big hole in it and stuffed the mop head cords through the center.
-In my case the mop head fit the hole perfectly.
-So you might want to consider that when you try to fin the right size at the dollar store.
+In my case, the mop head fits the hole perfectly.
+So you might want to consider that when you try to find the right size at the dollar store.

 Here you can see all the cords running through the center.